bobg/fab/Readme.md

 (i.e., ones that were never registered with `RegisterTarget`, possibly because they are nested inside some other target).

-`Execute` should unconditionally execute your target type’s logic.
+`Run` should unconditionally execute your target type’s logic.
 The Fab runtime will take care of making sure your target runs only when it needs to.
 More about this appears below.

-If part of your `Execute` method involves running other targets, do not invoke their `Execute` methods directly.
+If part of your `Run` method involves running other targets, do not invoke their `Run` methods directly.
-Instead, invoke the [fab.Run](https://pkg.go.dev/github.com/bobg/fab#Run) _function_,
+Instead, invoke the `Run` method on the [Controller](https://pkg.go.dev/github.com/bobg/fab#Controller) that your `Run` method receives as an argument, passing it the target you want to run.
-which will skip that target if it has already run.
+This will skip that target if it has already run.
 This means that a “diamond dependency” —
 A depends on B and C,
 and B and C each separately depend on X —